The Univalence Principle: Examples of functorial structures

 Another way to present topological spaces using double-powersets is in terms of a \emph{convergence} relation between filters (which are sets of subsets) and points.
 This suggests a different signature with

 so that a structure is a set $M$ equipped with a relation between sets-of-subsets and points.
-We could require that this relation holds of $(\mathfrak{x},x)$ only when $\mathfrak{x}$ is itself a filter converging to $x$, or when $\mathfrak{x}$ \emph{contains} some filter converging to $x$.
-In either case, since covariant functoriality specializes to the direct image of filters, the $\L$-structure morphisms between topological spaces will be functions that preserve convergence, which is equivalent to continuity.
-Univalence means that convergence is a proposition, that $M$ is a set, and that two points are identified if exactly the same filters converge to them.
-For topological spaces, the latter is equivalent to saying that the principal filter at each point converges to the other, which is an equivalent way of saying the space is $T_0$, i.e., no two distinct points belong to the same sets.
+When regarding a topological space as a structure for this signature, we could require that this relation holds of $(\mathfrak{x},x)$ only when $\mathfrak{x}$ is itself a filter converging to $x$, or when $\mathfrak{x}$ \emph{contains} some filter converging to $x$.
+With either choice, we can characterize the structures arising from topological spaces by extending the usual axioms for a topology in terms of convergence.

+Note that covariant functoriality of the double-powerset specializes to the direct image of filters.
+Thus, under either representation, the $\L$-structure morphisms between topological spaces will be functions that preserve convergence, a property which is equivalent to continuity.

+Univalence of such a structure means that convergence is a proposition, that $M$ is a set, and that two points $a, b$ are identified if exactly the same filters converge to them.
+For topological spaces, the latter is equivalent to saying that the principal filter at point $a$ converges to $b$ and vice versa, which is an equivalent way of saying the space is $T_0$.
 Finally, the equivalences are again the continuous maps that are surjective up to indiscernibility and give their domain the induced topology. \end{example}

 Other topological structures such as uniform spaces and proximity spaces, with the usual morphisms between them, can be represented in a similar way.

 \begin{example}[Suplattices, DCPOs] A \defemph{suplattice} is a partially ordered set that has joins of all subsets, or equivalently of all indexed families.
 One suitable signature for the theory of suplattices is given as follows.
 Consider the height-2 signature $\L$ with $\bottom{\L} \eqdef \onetype$, and with